-The hunt can take place on private property with landowner permission and on most waterbodies that have public access.
+Youth can hunt on private property with landowner permission and on most waterbodies that have public access (public boating landing/launch).
 Some public waterbodies may be closed or have restrictions so check with local law enforcement agencies or FWC regional offices prior to hunting on public waterbodies.
-There are also youth waterfowl quota permits that can be applied for at GoOutdoorsFlorida.com to hunt A-1 FEB and the Stormwater Treatment Areas.

 The FWC also has youth hunt events at T.M.
-Goodwin Waterfowl Management Area, STA 1W, and Guana River Wildlife Management Area.
+Goodwin Public Small Game Hunting Area, STA-1W, and Guana River - Lake Ponte Vedra PSGHA.
 These fun, family-oriented events include raffles, free food and great waterfowl hunting.
 For more information about the T.M.
 Goodwin and STA 1W hunts, call 321-726-2862.
 For information on the Guana River - Lake Ponte Vedra hunt, call 904-825-6877.

 Bag and possession limits for each waterfowl species are the same as during the regular season.
 Shooting hours are a half-hour before sunrise to sunset.
 All shotguns must be plugged to a 3-shell capacity, and only nontoxic (steel, iron, bismuth-tin, tungsten-alloy) shot maybe be used or in your possession.
 It is important to note that adults are not allowed to do the shooting; only the kids may harvest waterfowl during the Youth Waterfowl Hunting Days.